gjwgit/flutter/README.md

 becoming a playground for exploring flutter widgets.

-Some initial examples come from the Flutter and Dart Cookbook by Richard Rose though they predate flutter 3.0.0 and needed quite a bit of updating.
+Some initial examples come from the Flutter and Dart Cookbook by Richard Rose though flutter and dart have progressed since this book and many examples need updating.

 ## Useful Resources